saltstack/salt/doc/ref/configuration/master.rst

 Default: ``tags``

-Path relative to the root of the repository where the tags is located.
-Can also be configured on a per-remote basis, see :conf_master:`here <svnfs_remotes>` for more info.
+Path relative to the root of the repository where the tags are located.
+Can also be configured on a per-remote basis, see :conf_master:`here
+<svnfs_remotes>` for more info.

 .. code-block:: yaml